GAP-LAB-CUHK-SZ/Get3DHuman/README.md

 ## Citation
-If you use Get3DHuman in your research, please consider the following BibTeX entry and give us a star🌟!
+If you use Get3DHuman in your research, please consider the following BibTeX entry and give a star🌟!

 ```bibtex
 @inproceedings{xiong2023Get3DHuman,